World Chess Championship 1978

 The match had many bizarre incidents.
 Karpov's team included noted Soviet psychologist and hypnotherapist Vladimir Petrovich Zukhar, while Korchnoi enlisted the help of two American Ananda Marga yoga specialists who had recently been convicted of attempted murder and released on bail.
-There was more controversy off the board, with histrionics ranging from X-raying of chairs, protests about the flags used on the board and Korchnoi's complaints that Zukhar, sitting in the front row, attempted to hypnotise him.
+There was more controversy off the board, with histrionics ranging from X-raying of chairs, protests about the flags used on the board, and Korchnoi's complaints that Zukhar, sitting in the front row, attempted to hypnotize him.
 When Karpov's team sent him a blueberry yogurt during a game without any request for one by Karpov, the Korchnoi team protested, claiming it could be some kind of code.
 They later said this was intended as a parody of earlier protests, but it was taken seriously at the time.

-During the Cold War, dissident Soviets were targets of major KGB operations designed to damage their reputations and, in the case of chess players, prevent them from winning matches against the ideologically orthodox, according to Christopher Andrew, author of "The Sword and the Shield", based upon the Mitrokhin Archive.
-The archive reveals that prior to the match, the KGB assembled a team of eighteen foreign intelligence operations officers to try to ensure Korchnoi's defeat.
+It has also been alleged, based on the Mitrokhin Archive, that prior to the match the KGB assembled a team of eighteen foreign intelligence operations officers to try to ensure Korchnoi's defeat.

 In quality of play, the match itself never measured up to the press headlines that it generated, although as a sporting contest it had its share of excitement.
 The match would go to the first player to win six games, draws not counting.
 After 17 games, Karpov had a 4–1 lead.
 Korchnoi won game 21, but Karpov won game 27, putting him on the brink of victory with a 5–2 lead.
-Korchnoi fought back, scoring three wins and one draw in the next four games, to equalise the match at 5–5 after 31 games.
-However, Karpov won the very next game, and the match, by 6–5 with 21 draws.
+Korchnoi fought back, scoring three wins and one draw in the next four games to equalize the match at 5–5 after 31 games.
+Karpov won the very next game, however, and the match, by 6–5 with 21 draws.